Water pollution in the United States: Municipal sewage

 The Hyperion Water Reclamation Plant serves the Los Angeles metropolitan area.

 Historically, municipal sewage was a major contributor of water pollution across the United States.
 The lack of proper treatment of sewage resulted in many contaminated water bodies across the country.
 Domestic sewage became a widespread problem with the onset of the industrial revolution in the 19th century, population growth, and increasing urbanization.
 Through the early 20th century, most communities had no sewage treatment plants or waste disposal sites.
 Some cities built sewer pipes which carried their sewage to a nearby river or coastal area, but lacked any treatment of the wastes, instead depositing the sewage directly into the water.
 The first wastewater treatment plants were built in the late 19th and early 20th centuries in the United States and typically didn't fully treat the waste.

 The extensive construction of new and upgraded sewage treatment systems following the passage of the 1972 Clean Water Act has greatly reduced the impacts of municipal discharges.
 Since the 1980s secondary treatment has been the national standard for municipalities.
 Since these advancements, the United States has been able to process around 34 billion gallons of wastewater per day.
 Some individual systems continue to cause localized water quality problems due to outdated or leaking piping and collection systems, leading to combined sewer overflows and sanitary sewer overflows.
 Poor upkeep of sewer infrastructure results in contamination from leaks, and such practices contributed to a rating from the American Society of Civil Engineers of a "D" grade for America's wastewater infrastructure in 2017.
 While all domestic wastewater is now treated nationwide, leaks and spills of municipal sewage pose a significant problem because wastewater carries diseases like salmonella, hepatitis, and many other infectious diseases that roughly sickens 3.5 million Americans every year.

+Sewage is not a waste product and it can be converted into wealth economically in a circular economy by using the aquatic life cycle of mosquitoes and non-biting midges.
+Organic matter in the sewage is consumed and transformed as adult mosquitoes and midges which can be used as fish/poultry meal.